 In 2013, the Cecil B. Day Program in Business Ethics was established at Georgia Tech Scheller College of Business.

-"The Cecil B. Day Program in Business Ethics supports initiatives and activities that instill in all a desire to act with honor, character, and integrity, as well as the skills to make good ethical decisions," says Dean Steve Salbu, also holder of the Stephen P. Zelnak Chair.
+"The Cecil B. Day Program in Business Ethics supports initiatives and activities that instill in all a desire to act with honor, character, and integrity, as well as the skills to make good ethical decisions," says Professor Steve Salbu, also holder of the Stephen P. Zelnak Chair.
 "Our goal is to develop the highest ethical standards in our community, both through the curriculum and through various kinds of extracurricular offerings, which will be introduced in succession over the first couple of years of the program."

 Cecil B. Day, for whom the new Program in Business Ethics is named, was founder of Days Inns of America.
 He died in 1978.
 Since then, his widow, Deen Day Sanders, has supported numerous worthwhile causes via the Cecil B. Day Foundation and Cecil B. Day Investment Company.
 She was inspired to endow the Cecil B. Day Program because of her late husband’s strong belief in ethical business behavior.